siduction/sidu-manual/data/en/0521-lamp-apache_en.md

    -rw-rw---- 1 www-data developer 20 9 Jan 19:32 info.php
    ~~~

-   Now only members of the group "*developer*" have write permission in "*DocumentRoot*". write permission, Apache web server can read and write the files, all others are denied access.
+   Now only members of the group "*developer*" have write permission in "*DocumentRoot*", Apache web server can read and write the files, all others are denied access.

 4. disadvantages of these settings

    When creating new directories and files below "*DocumentRoot*" the owner is the respective "*user*" and not "*www-data*".
 This prevents the Apache web server from reading the files.
    Remedy is a "*Systemd Path Unit*", which monitors changes below "*DocumentRoot*" and adjusts the owner and file permissions.
 (See the example in the [Systemd-Path](./0715-systemd-path_en.md#systemd-path) manual page).

-**Without CMS
+**Without CMS**

 For static websites, a content management system is often not necessary and only means another security risk and increased maintenance effort.
 In addition to the settings made before, the write permission to "*DocumentRoot*" can be revoked from the Apache web server to strengthen security, because in case an attacker finds a hole in Apache, this will not give him write permission to "*DocumentRoot*".